-We are also implementing activities to reduce the amount of oil used and the amount of industrial waste produced.
-In response to the problem of groundwater flowing into stamping pits at some of our plants, which has been a waste issue in the past, we are considering and preparing a system to purify groundwater without disposing of it, based on the premise of effective use of water resources.
+Contributing to a circular economy by reducing waste, conserving resources, and promoting recycling the problem of groundwater flowing into stamping pits at some of our plants, which has been a waste issue in the past, we are considering and preparing a system to purify groundwater without disposing of it, based on the premise of effective use of water resources.
 Going forward, we will continue to promote activities that take into consideration the recycling of waste generated at production sites, and at the same time, we are beginning to move toward promoting circular economy as a company.